Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 carry and display permit

-Carry a government-issued ID too, since officers may verify identity and residency.
+Carry a government-issued ID too, since officers may need to verify your identity and residency.

-• Keep the printed or digital permit on you and visible, or in a compartment you can open quickly during checks.
+• Keep the printed or digital permit on you and accessible during checks.

 • Carry a valid photo ID (driver’s license or equivalent) to confirm identity and residency if asked.

-• If transporting fish, have the permit available for inspection without delay.
+• If transporting fish, have the permit ready for inspection without delay.

-Don’t gamble with compliance: failing to carry or display the license can lead to fines or other license penalties.
+Failing to carry or display your license can lead to fines or other penalties.
+Do not leave it in the car or at camp.

 Common Questions About Daily Permits and Short-Term Licenses